TYCHY_7-9.10.2022_

 AUKSO

 One of Europe’s best chamber orchestras, for the last two decades – Poland’s flagship ensemble.
 Its repertoire ranges from classical masterpieces to contemporary music.
 The orchestra has gained recognition with its interpretations of music by Polish composers.
 Such masters as Wojciech Kilar, Zbigniew Bujarski, Aleksander Lasoń, Grażyna Pstrokońska-Nawratil, Piotr Moss, Cezary Duchnowski, Aleksander Nowak have entrusted AUKSO with the task of premiering their works.
 The ensemble has also scored successes with its recordings of film music by world-famous composers such as Elliot Goldenthal, as well as soundtracks for computer games.
 Crossover projects combining classical music with jazz, rock or alternative trends have become a trademark of the ensemble, which collaborates in these fields with such artists as Leszek Możdżer, Tomasz Stańko, as well as Aphex Twin and Jonny Greenwood.
 With the latter two musicians, they recorded an album for the American record company Nonesuch.
-AUKSO has also won the Fryderyk Award of the Polish Phonographic Society for their Chopin CD recorded with Janusz Olejniczak and for ahat-ilī – Sister of Godsand Siren.
+AUKSO has also won the Fryderyk Award of the Polish Phonographic Society for their Chopin CD recorded with Janusz Olejniczak and for ahat-ilī – Sister of Gods and Syrena.
 Melodrama aeterna by Aleksander Nowak.

 MIŁOSZ PĘKALA